 Dimensional’s global corporate governance activities are managed by the Corporate Governance (CG) group, which sits within Dimensional’s Portfolio Management department.
 The group implements policies, monitors day-to-day operations, and researches governance issues and industry trends.
 Our Corporate Governance Committee, comprised of senior management, is responsible for overseeing the CG group, formulating and recommending changes to policy, and making decisions on governance-related matters.

 What is Dimensional’s policy on proxy voting?

-Dimensional votes proxies on behalf of mutual funds as well as those separate account mandates for which clients have given us the authority to vote.
+Dimensional votes or refrains from voting proxies on behalf of Australian trusts as well as those separate account mandates for which clients have given us the authority to vote according to its then current proxy voting policies and procedures.
 Our voting activities are intended to maximize shareholder value.
 This involves consideration of the feasibility, costs, and expected benefits of voting for each portfolio.
-Our Proxy Voting Policies, summarized in the Statement of Additional Information (SAI) for the funds, further describe how we vote; answers to some specific questions are provided below. .
+Our proxy voting policies and procedures are summarised here; answers to some specific questions are provided below.

 Does Dimensional vote proxies at every company meeting?